vlevorato/dsbox/README.md

 ```

 Several pre-built ```DataUnit``` are avalaible and you can easily build yours.
 Some examples gives you a preview of complete dags workflow for data science.
+`DataGlobalInputUnit` and `DataGlobalOutputUnit` can now be used with **any dataframe backend API (Pandas, Dask, Vaex, ...)** as you define explicitly which function you are using.

 ### Airflow KubeDataOperator (KDO)